A Reduction-Based Framework for Conservative Bandits and Reinforcement Learning: Details about Bandits and RL

-We have presented a unified framework for conservative exploration in sequential decision-making problems.
+We present a unified framework for conservative exploration in sequential decision-making problems.
 This framework can be leveraged to derive both minimax lower and upper bounds.
-In bandits, we provided novel lower bounds that highlighted the optimality of existing algorithms.
-In RL, we provided the first lower bound for tabular MDPs and a matching upper bounds.
-Finally, we provided the first analysis for low rank MDPs.
-An interesting question raised by our paper is whether is it possible to leverage this framework to derive problem-dependent logarithmic bounds for conservative exploration.
-Another direction could be to investigate the usage of model-free algorithms (e.g., Q-learning~\citep{jin2018q}) for conservative exploration.
+In bandits, we provide novel lower bounds that highlighted the optimality of existing algorithms.
+In RL, we provide the first lower bound for tabular MDPs and a matching upper bounds, and the first analysis for low rank MDPs.
+An interesting question is whether one can leverage this framework to derive problem-dependent logarithmic bounds for conservative exploration.
+Another direction is to investigate model-free algorithms (e.g., Q-learning~\citep{jin2018q}) for conservative exploration.